Paul Mahoney Named to SEC Investor Advisory Committee

 Mahoney is one of three new members to the group, which represents a wide variety of investor interests, including those of individual and institutional investors, and state securities commissions.
 Members, who serve a four-year term, advise and consult with the commission on regulatory priorities; issues relating to regulating securities products, trading strategies and fee structures, and the effectiveness of disclosure; and initiatives to protect investor interests and promote investor confidence and the integrity of the securities marketplace.
 The Dodd-Frank Act authorizes the committee to submit findings and recommendations for review and consideration by the commission.

-Mahoney is the David and Mary Harrison Distinguished Professor of Law.
+Mahoney is a David and Mary Harrison Distinguished Professor of Law.
 An expert in securities regulation and corporate law, he served as dean of the Law School from 2008-16.

 His teaching and research areas also include law and economic development, corporate finance, financial derivatives and contracts.
 His book, "Wasting a Crisis: Why Securities Regulation Fails," was published by the University of Chicago Press in 2015.